-6.6.6 Translation of the Terms and Sentences between Ontologies where the syntax of TranslationDescr is that defined in section 6.4
+5.2.6 Translation of the Terms and Sentences between Ontologies

 TRANSLATE is an action of translating the terms and sentences between translatable ontologies.
 Before issuing the translate action, the agent must check whether the ontologies are translatable or not, using the predicate described in the next section.
 The following is the syntax of TRANSLATE action: